Journalism

 Internships

-Students may earn up to three units for approved journalism internships and if the internship is rigorous, they may receive credit toward capstone requirements.
-Students should consult the department office about how to arrange credit for internships.
-Participating in internships is strongly encouraged.
-Students who succeed in finding journalism jobs upon graduation are generally those who have two or more internship experiences before they graduate. (http://journalism.sfsu.edu/pages/internship-information)
+Students may earn up to 6 units for approved journalism internships and, if the internship is rigorous, they may receive credit toward capstone requirements.
+Participating in internships is strongly encouraged and can begin as early as freshman year.
+Students who succeed in finding journalism jobs upon graduation are generally those who have two or more internship experiences before they graduate.
+We recommend students strive to complete an internship every year.

 Advising